g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 <br>

 This part of the machine is really interesting.

 The romantic singer-songwriter tradition says that music is good to the extent that it honestly expresses one person's feelings.
-So how can it be _bad_ that she talks about her love life, and that people respond to it?
+So how can it be _bad_ that TS talks about Swift's love life, and that people respond to it?

-One thing: TS is simultaneously an optimised hit factory which tracks stylistic trends in the charts and creates products in response, _and_ an extension of gossip mag voyeurism.
+First: TS is simultaneously an optimised hit factory which tracks chart trends and creates products in response, _and_ a gossip mag analogue.
 The songs are more explicit about its celebrity subjects than past love / revenge songs.
-It's a product to a greater degree than everything else is now a product.
-(You lot would go parasocial regardless of how private Swift was, but as it is it's cultivated in a way which makes me run screaming.)
+The result is a product to a greater degree than everything else is now a product.
+(You lot would go parasocial regardless of how private Swift was - but as it is it's cultivated in a way which makes me run screaming.)

 Another is that melding public and private _destroys_ the private.
-Living in public prevents you being yourself (think of the self-censorship alone), which undermines the romantic artist story another way <a href="#fn:9" id="fnref:9">9</a>.
+Living in public prevents you being yourself (think of the self-censorship alone).
+This undermines the romantic artist story a second way <a href="#fn:9" id="fnref:9">9</a>.
 And like you can read her <a href="{{diary}}">diary</a>.

-The music is generally a play for sympathy or (even more sympathetic) a revenge fantasy.
+The music is generally a play for sympathy or (even more sympathetic!) a revenge fantasy.
 Possibly these bids are even sincere -- one imagines it's quite therapeutic to have a million people cheering you.
-But their one-sidedness makes me disdain them. (e.g. recall the absurd premise of "Reputation", that she is a victim and needs defenders.)
+But the one-sidedness makes me disdain them (e.g. recall the absurd premise of "Reputation", that she is a victim and needs defenders).

 Yet another strat: the pretence that TS is uncool, the victim of snobbery, mean girls, <a href="{{shake}}">haters</a>, paps, hacks, <a href="{{miso}}">misogyny</a>.
 (She's uncool, like you.
 She's bullied, like you.
 Being a fan of her is brave and kind.)
 Apparently this has an actual referent in Swift's misfit teen experience, but it becomes a grotesque pose in the light of TS' global <a href="{{obama}}">supremacy</a>.
 A side effect of the pretence is pre-empting essays like this.
 Haters are going to hate.